WarrenPaschetto/wiseguy-siri/README.md

 - **Transcription**: The recorded audio is sent to Azure OpenAI's Whisper model for transcription, converting the audio into text.
 - **Chatbot Interaction**: Once transcribed, the text is sent to an Azure OpenAI GPT-based chatbot that responds with a humorous, sarcastic reply based on the given prompt.
 - **Real-Time Feedback**: The application displays transcribed text and the chatbot's response in real time.
+- **Voice Synthesizer**: The chatbot's response is then sent to ElevenLabs and read aloud using a customized voice.
 - **Error Handling**: The application provides feedback if any issues arise, such as missing API keys or an audio file not being provided.

 ## Technologies Used